Docaro

 GARDEN AND OUTDOOR AREAS

-There is fencing around the garden and outdoor areas.
-Condition: good.
-Minor weathering.
+There is fencing around the garden or outdoor areas.

-There is a patio in the garden and outdoor areas.
-Condition: good.
-Clean.
+There is a patio in the garden or outdoor areas.

-The outdoor equipment included in the tenancy is garden furniture and a barbecue grill.
-Condition: good for furniture, fair for grill (needs cleaning).
+The outdoor equipment included in the tenancy is garden furniture and barbecue grill.

-The plants and garden features included in the tenancy are mature trees and shrubs and flower beds.
-Condition: good.
+The plants or garden features included in the tenancy are mature trees and shrubs and flower beds.

 ELECTRICAL AND GAS INSTALLATIONS

-There is an Electrical Installation Condition Report for the Property.
-Latest certificate dated 10 October 2023, compliant with Part P of Building Regulations.
+There is an Electrical Installation Condition Report for the property.

-There is a Gas Safety Certificate for the Property.
-Latest dated 5 October 2023, compliant with Gas Safety Regulations.
+There is a Gas Safety Certificate for the property.

-The overall condition of the gas installations in the Property is good.
+The overall condition of the gas installations in the property is fair.

 PLUMBING AND HEATING SYSTEMS